 In another study, one out of 51 nursing mothers, who were on 10mg loratadine for less than a week at four months postpartum, reported a decrease in the milk production.

-If you notice any decrease in lactation while on Loratadine, talk to your doctor.
+If you notice any decrease in lactation while on Loratadine, talk to your doctor, as the drug may be having an adverse effect on maternal safety.

 Does Loratadine Impact Nursing Infant?